ekoontz/dag-unify/README.md

 => :fail
 ```

-## Refs
+## Atoms

 In Clojure, a DAG may be represented by Clojure map where the values
-of keys may be refs (http://clojure.org/refs).
+of keys can be atoms (http://clojure.org/atoms).

-If one argument or more arguments to `unify` is a map with a key whose
+If one or more arguments to `unify` is a map with a key whose value is
-value is a reference, then the return value for that key will also be
+an atom, then the value of that key will also be that same atom, with its
-the same reference, with its value being the unification of the
+value being the unification of the arguments.
-arguments.
 For example:

 ```
 (let [myref (atom {:b 42})
       foo {:a myref}
       bar {:a {:c 43}}]
   (unify foo bar))
-=> {:a #<Ref@344dc027: {:c 43, :b 42}>}
+=> {:a #<Atom@344dc027: {:c 43, :b 42}>}
 ```

 Above, `foo`'s value for `:a` is a reference to the value `{:b